kimothy/route-sequence/README.md

 Even though the number series supports mathmatical operations, the intention is to provide a unique number series.

+## Key features
+- Acts like an integer and a sequence generator.
+- Can represented in two forms, string or int.
+- Easy to work with.

 ## Usage

 ~~~ python